essc/inasafe-training-material/source/using_inasafe.rst

 Now the data follow the keyword rule, and can be used in the InaSAFE function.

-Exposure
+Exposure in Vector form
 ........

-Exposure is the sum of assets and population that are at risks.
+Exposure is the sum of assets that are at risks.

-An exposure (How many) layer could be represented, for example, as vector polygon data representing building outlines, or a raster outline where each pixel represents the number of people resident in that cell.
+An exposure (How many) layer could be represented, for example, as vector polygon data representing building outlines.

 Now, we will add the exposure layer in our InaSAFE project.
 For that, we need to add the exposure layer to QGIS first.
-For our exercise, we will use the data that represents buildings.
+For our first exercise, we will use the data that represents buildings.

 1. The OSM building layer is in a vector format, so we will go to the QGIS menu